BREAST REDUCTION

 Antibiotics and analgesics for 7 days.

-Use of a medical bra that protects and immobilizes for 3 to 4 weeks.
+Use of a medical bra that protects and provides support for 3 to 4 weeks.

-Pain tolerance, response to swelling, and the scarring process cause differences in recovery days.
+Pain tolerance, response to swelling, and the scarring process create individual differences in recovery time.

 Generally, 5 to 7 days of incapacity for work activities and 3 to 4 weeks for sports activities.